spectralmind/smafe/README.md

-# SEARCH by Sound Platform
+# SEARCH by Sound Platform: SMAFE + SMINT

 ## Introduction

 SEARCH by Sound takes any sample song and finds songs that sound similar to it.
+It includes SMAFE, the audio analysis and similartiy computation engine and SMINT API, to query for similar songs.

+SMAFE is the Spectralmind Audio Feature Extractor, the core of Spectralmind's music analysis software package.
 It analyzes the audio content of a WAV or MP3 file and performs sound-similarity searches based on audio elements capturing timbre, tempo and rhythmic feel.
-It includes SMAFE, the Spectralmind Audio Feature Extractor, which is the core of Spectralmind's music analysis software package.
+SMINT contains the REST API to add/query/delete similar sounding songs.

-SEARCH by Sound and SMAFE are published under the MIT license (see LICENSE file in the same directory for the complete terms).
+SEARCH by Sound with SMAFE and SMINT are published under the MIT license (see LICENSE file in the same directory for the complete terms).

 The source code in this repository contains the following modules:
 * Feature Extraction / Analysis